ayyash91/ELK_Project-/README.md

 * http://23.99.89.109:5601/app/kibana

-command we use to download, update and run playbook:
+Command we use to download, update and run playbook:

 To download playbook we use the command: